elizaplowden/elizaplowden/README.md

 I'm a full stack web developer looking for a junior full time or freelance role.
 I'm currently furthering my knowledge of Ruby on Rails before diving into React.
-I'm always looking to learn more about coding!
+I'm always looking to learn more about coding and welcome any advice and resources!

 <!--
 **elizaplowden/elizaplowden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.